marieval/my-way-to-coding-2022/README.md

 - I was excited when I realized that after stumbling across some bugs I remember a lot of stuff and am able to find the bugs and solve the problems quite quickly.

 ## May 2022
-- My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have ideas how to improve it, so it´s not finished yet.
+My [LOGIC-game](https://github.com/marieval/logic-game) is working great, but I still have ideas how to improve it, so it´s not finished yet.

-### 2/5/2022 (Mon)
-- I improved my [LOGIC-game](https://github.com/marieval/logic-game): Added *modal* at the end of the game.
-Improved some *CSS*.
+- I improved *logic* of the game, added *modal* at the end of the game.

-### 3/5/2022 (Tue)
-- I added the action after clicking *New Game* button in my [LOGIC-game](https://github.com/marieval/logic-game) (At first I tried to avoid reload and instead to re-set all the conditions to the initial state, but there was always some issue, so in the end I solved it simply by reloading of the page.)
+- I added the action after clicking *New Game* button (At first I tried to avoid reload and instead to re-set all the conditions to the initial state, but there was always some issue, so in the end I solved it simply by reloading of the page.)

-- I learned/revised part of *HTTP, AJAX and Promises*
+I also revised *AJAX and Promises*